 In operating theatres, surgeons must be able to rely on accurate and readily available data, while in diagnostic imaging, it is important to be able to process what could be very large amounts of data quickly at different locations.

-An edge data centre can handle all this confidential information, delivering high performance levels directly on-site, and ensuring high levels of security.
-And, as previously indicated, these micro data centres can offer top physical security, including both access and fire protection.
+An edge data center can handle all this confidential information, delivering high performance levels directly on-site, and ensuring high levels of security.
+And, as previously indicated, these micro data centers can offer top physical security, including both access and fire protection.

-To streamline edge data centre planning, many vendors now offer specialised web-based configurators which means compact and small enclosures can now be quickly and easily configured online.
+To streamline edge data center planning, many vendors now offer specialised web-based configurators which means compact and small enclosures can now be quickly and easily configured online.